matheus695p/predictive-model-example/README.md

 # predictive-model-example

-Basic example of a predictive model, to interact with clients and show potential impact.
+Basic example of predictive models, to show clients an example how they can deliver impact.

 ## Jupyter Notebook with the example